kataras/iris/README.md

  10. **Close()**
 	 - Calls the Request.Body.Close().

-## Renderer
->Functions

-1. **WriteHTML(status int, contents string) & HTML(contents string)**
+ 11. **WriteHTML(status int, contents string) & HTML(contents string)**
 	 - WriteHTML: Writes html string with a given http status to the client, it sets the Header with the correct content-type.
 	 - HTML: Same as WriteHTML but you don't have to pass a status, it's defaulted to http.StatusOK (200).
-2. **WriteData(status int, binaryData []byte) & Data(binaryData []byte)**
+ 12. **WriteData(status int, binaryData []byte) & Data(binaryData []byte)**
 	 - WriteData: Writes binary data with a given http status to the client, it sets the Header with the correct content-type.
 	 - Data : Same as WriteData but you don't have to pass a status, it's defaulted to http.StatusOK (200).
-3. **WriteText(status int, contents string) & Text(contents string)**
+ 13. **WriteText(status int, contents string) & Text(contents string)**
 	 - WriteText: Writes plain text with a given http status to the client, it sets the Header with the correct content-type.
 	 - Text: Same as WriteTextbut you don't have to pass a status, it's defaulted to http.StatusOK (200).
-4. **WriteJSON(status int, jsonStructs ...interface{}) & JSON(jsonStructs ...interface{}) returns error**
+ 14. **WriteJSON(status int, jsonStructs ...interface{}) & JSON(jsonStructs ...interface{}) returns error**
 	 - WriteJSON: Writes json which is converted from struct(s) with a given http status to the client, it sets the Header with the correct content-type.
 If something goes wrong then it's returned value which is an error type is not nil.
 	 - JSON: Same as WriteJSON but you don't have to pass a status, it's defaulted to http.StatusOK (200).
-5. **WriteXML(status int, xmlStructs ...interface{}) & XML(xmlStructs ...interface{}) returns error**
+ 15. **WriteXML(status int, xmlStructs ...interface{}) & XML(xmlStructs ...interface{}) returns error**
 	 - WriteXML: Writes writes xml which is converted from struct(s) with a given http status to the client, it sets the Header with the correct content-type.
 If something goes wrong then it's returned value which is an error type is not nil.
 	 - XML: Same as WriteXML but you don't have to pass a status, it's defaulted to http.StatusOK (200).
-6. **RenderFile(file string, pageContext interface{}) returns error**
+ 16. **RenderFile(file string, pageContext interface{}) returns error**
 	 - RenderFile: Renders a file by its name (which a file is saved to the template cache) and a context passed to the function, default http status is http.StatusOK(200) if the template was found, otherwise http.StatusNotFound(404),  If something goes wrong then it's returned value which is an error type is not nil.
-7. **Render(pageContext interface{})  returns error**
+ 17. **Render(pageContext interface{})  returns error**
 	 - Render: Renders the registed and cached by the template cache file template from this particular route (if it's has children  it will render them too) file  and a context passed to the function, default http status is http.StatusOK(200) if the template was found, otherwise http.StatusNotFound(404),  If something goes wrong then it's returned value which is an error type is not nil.
 	--- *Note:  We will learn how to add a template to the template cache for a route at the next chapters*.